Coquille Indian Tribe

 who have traditionally lived on the southern Oregon Coast.

 History

 Pre-contact through the mid-19th century

-Beginning in 1847, following the Cayuse Indian slaughter of the white, Presbyterian missionaries at the "Whitman Mission", a serious of retaliatory attacks ensued against the indigenous peoples all throughout the Oregon Territory, perpetrated by both miners and settlers.
+Beginning in 1847, following the Cayuse Indian slaughter of the white, Presbyterian missionaries at the "Whitman Mission", a series of retaliatory attacks ensued against the indigenous peoples all throughout the Oregon Territory, perpetrated by both miners and settlers.
 By 1854, several dozen miners who were angry over an altercation with a native man, went into the Coquille Indian village in what is now Bandon, Oregon, and killed all the members of that tribe that they could find there, burning their houses and slaughtering all women and children.

 Treaty with the United States

 In 1855, Joel Palmer, Oregon Superintendent of Indian Affairs, negotiated a treaty with the Coquille and surrounding tribes that set aside 125 mi of coastline extending from the Siltcoos River to Cape Lookout to form the Coastal (or Siletz) Indian Reservation near present-day Florence.
 The Coquille people were forcibly marched to the reservation in 1856; however, the treaty was never ratified by Congress.

 Disease and overcrowding were problems on the reservation, which was eventually reduced to a fraction of its former size.
 The remnants of the original Coastal Indian Reservation are contained in the Siletz Reservation and associated tribally owned lands.
 Over the years many Coquilles returned to their traditional homeland and fought for acknowledgement of the Treaty of 1855.